East Hartford, Connecticut

 East Hartford is a town in Hartford County, Connecticut, United States.
 The population was 51,045 at the 2020 census.
-The town is located on the east bank of the Connecticut River, directly across from Hartford.
+The town is located on the east bank of the Connecticut River, directly across from Hartford., and is part of the Capitol Planning Region.
 It is home to aerospace manufacturer Pratt & Whitney.
 It is also home to Pratt & Whitney Stadium at Rentschler Field, a stadium used mainly for soccer and football with a capacity of 40,000 people.

 History

 When the Connecticut Valley became known to Europeans around 1631, it was inhabited by what were known as the River Tribes—a number of small clans of Native Americans living along the Great River and its tributaries.
 Of these tribes the Podunks occupied territory now lying in the towns of East Hartford and South Windsor, and numbered, by differing estimates, from sixty to two hundred bowmen.
 They were governed by two sachems, Waginacut and Arramamet, and were connected in some way with the Native Americans who lived across the Great River, in what is now Windsor.
 The region north of the Hockanum River was generally called Podunk; that south of the river, Hockanum; but these were no certain designations, and by some all the meadow along the Great River was called Hockanum.

 In 1659, Thomas Burnham (1617–1688) purchased the tract of land now covered by the towns of South Windsor and East Hartford from Tantinomo, chief sachem of the Podunk Indians.
 Burnham lived on the land and later willed it to his nine children.
 The town of Hartford, founded in 1635, once included the land now occupied by the towns of East Hartford, Manchester, Bolton, Vernon, and West Hartford.
 During the Revolutionary War, French troops under Jean-Baptiste Donatien de Vimeur, comte de Rochambeau twice encamped in town, before and after aiding General George Washington's forces in the 1781 victory over Lord Cornwallis' army at the siege of Yorktown.